 Does the Preamble Imply the U.S. is a Democracy?

-Rather than being ruled by a king or monarchy, the forefathers as free individuals would rather be ruled by law, a law that was to be applied equally among the political class, common man, and magistrates.
-This is clearly reflected in the words of the preamble, “and secure the Blessings of Liberty to ourselves and our Posterity” indicating that the basis of sound law that draws upon the progress of the Magna Carta, natural law, and the consent of the governed.
+Rather than being ruled by a king or monarchy, the forefathers as free individuals would rather be ruled by law, which would be applied equally among the political class, common person, and magistrates.
+This is clearly reflected in the words of the preamble, “and secure the Blessings of Liberty to ourselves and our Posterity,” indicating that the basis of sound law that draws upon the progress of the Magna Carta, natural law, and the consent of the governed.

 Justice, Domestic Tranquility, and Common Defense